-Is the activity permitted in terms of the property's existing land use rights?
-YES NO Please explain The property was zoned Group Housing before the planning application Housing / Business / Open Space was approved in 2020. ation to S ingle Resi dential / Group The development is therefore permitted in terms of the existing land use with the exception of an amendment to accommodate the on-site wetland and riparian setback from the Camphersdrift System.
-FormaPlan will submit the necessary amendment application to the environmental process(es) are complete. ne Georg je Municij pality once the Will the activity be in line with the following?
-Provincial Spatial Development Framework (PSDF) YES NO Please explain The PSDF supports the continuation and development of vacant land within the urban edge.
-It furthermore promotes integrated development and optimisation of municipal services.
-Urban edge / Edge of Built environment for the area YES NO Please explain The study site falls within the urban edge/area of George. · Integrated Development Plan of the Local Municipality YES NO Please explain
+The property was zoned Group Housing before the planning application to Single Residential / Group Housing / Retail / Open Space was approved in 2020.

+The development is therefore permitted in terms of the existing land use with the exception of an amendment to accommodate the on-site central wetland and riparian setback from the Camphersdrift System.

+FormaPlan will submit the necessary amendment application to reflect the preferred site layout plan as per the outcome of the \$24G/WULA applications to the George Municipality once the environmental process(es) are complete.

+Will the activity be in line with the following?
-The 2020 IDP for George Municipality promotes integrated development of a sustainable nature, with a focus on addressing the housing shortage of the sector for nurses, police, government employees, and teachers.
-The IDP further supports optimisation of vacant land within the urban edge, as well as making use of existing, available resources such as municipal infrastructure and concentrating affordable housing along public transport routes.

-Spatial Development Framework of the Local Municipality YES NO Please explain

-The SDF for George acknowledge the site as having existing primary rights as part of the greater subdivisional area of Ward 3.

-The approved layout does not adhere to the principles of environmental management as per the SDP, however it is submitted that the revised site development plan takes into account this principle by excluding the sensitive aquatic features and buffering the greater open space (Camphersdrift System).

-Approved Structure Plan of the Municipality YES NO Please explain
+he PSDF supports the continuation and development of vacant furthermore promotes integrated development and optimisation n the urbo ın edge. furthermore promotes integrated development and optimisation on of munic on or monic cipal servi ces.
+Irban edge / Edge of Built environment for the area YES NO Please explain the study site falls within the urban edge/area of George. ntegrated Development Plan of the Local Municipality YES NO Please explain a focus on addressing the housing shortage of the sector for nurs and teachers.
+The IDP further supports optimisation of vacant la making use of existing, available resources such as municipe affordable housing along public transport routes. nd within th ne urban e edge, as well as patial Development Framework of the Local Municipality YES NO Please explain The SDF for George acknowledge the site as having existing primary rights as part of the greater subdivisional area of Ward 3.
+The 2019/2022 Municipal approved layout does not adhere to the principles of environmental management as per the SDP, however it is submitted that the revised site development plan takes into account these principle by excluding the sensitive aquatic features (central wetland flat) and buffering the greater open space (Camphersdrift System).
+Approved Structure Plan of the Municipality YES NO Please explain came as above. an Environmental Management Framework (EMF) adopted by the Department YES NO Please explain Not applicable.

-Same as above.

-An Environmental Management Framework (EMF) adopted by the Department YES NO Please explain

-Not applicable.

-Any other Plans YES NO Please explain